Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure Cache For Redis/Lettuce/Azure-AAD-Authentication-With-Lettuce.md

 ```

-##### Authenticate with Azure AD Hello World
+##### Authenticate with Azure AD: Hello World
 This sample is intended to assist in authenticating with Azure AD via the Lettuce client library.
-It focuses on displaying the logic required to fetch an Azure AD access token and to use it as password when setting up the Lettuce Redis Client instance.
+It focuses on displaying the logic required to fetch an Azure AD access token and to use it as password when setting up the Lettuce Redis client instance.

 ##### Migration Guidance
 When migrating your existing your application code, you need to replace the password input with the Azure AD token.
 Integrate the logic in your application code to fetch an Azure AD access token via the Azure Identity library as shown below and replace it with the password configuring/retrieving logic in your application code.

-**Note:** The below sample uses the [Azure Identity library](https://docs.microsoft.com/azure/developer/java/sdk/identity)'s `ClientCertificateCredential`.
-The credential can be replaced with any of the other `TokenCredential` implementations offered by the Azure Identity library.

 ##### Version 6.1.8.RELEASE or less
 ```xml